LunaVB/js-rpg/README.md

 <h3>TO DO</h3>
 1. restructure game loop and functions + comment</br>
-2. redo damage and magic damage calculation</br>
+2. redo magic calculations</br>
 3. make all team member skills functional</br>
-4. hold proper info in holdTeamInfo and holdEnemyInfo after making a move (stats//calcHits).</br>
 5. calulate guard for player characters.</br>
 6. properly calculate mana use </br>
 7. decide order of attacks, atm I can't seem to get the speed values back to the character objects after sorting them.</br>
 8. skills for enemies </br>
-9. skill list not visible until you click on a character</br>

 <h3>BUGS</h3>
-characters can be deselected after game start (only visually).</br>
+1. characters can be deselected after game start (only visually).</br>
-enemy HP bars don't reset after new wave spawns.</br>
+2. holdInfo isn't being applied unless the character has previously been selected</br>

 <h3>DONE</h3>
 1. disable selects when pressing play button.</br>